Fixing the Funnel — +9.4% Conversion Uplift for ZooRoyal

 Setting direction

-The engagement started with structured problem definition alongside the PM.
-We reviewed existing research and Mouseflow/GA metrics together.
-There was a real risk of producing two disconnected redesigns — one for the category page, one for checkout — without shared foundations.
-No Design System existed.
-The existing design had been built from marketing and print assets, not product thinking.
+I started by working through the problem with the PM — reviewing existing research and Mouseflow/Google Analytics data together.
+The risk was ending up with two disconnected redesigns — one for the category page, one for checkout — with nothing tying them together.
+There was no Design System.
+The existing design had grown out of marketing and print assets, not product thinking.

 Two instruments to provide shared structure

-To prevent fragmentation, we created two instruments.
-First, a style guide covering typography, colour, spacing, and component states.
-Second, three design principles to guide every decision:
+To keep things connected, we built two things.
+A style guide covering typography, colour, spacing, and component states.
+And three design principles:

 - Emphasis — Make the most important action unmissable at every step